-It's very important to make sure you have a safe distance between you and the vehicle in front.
-You need this distance to give you time to take action if the person in front of you stops suddenly.
+It’s very important to make sure you have a safe distance between you and the vehicle in front, so you have enough time if you need to stop suddenly.
 It also gives you a better view of the road ahead and the hazards you need to avoid.

 Several seconds will pass from the time you see the hazard until you can come to a complete stop.
-This is because you need time to react to the hazard and take action - using your brakes - as well as time for the brakes to slow the vehicle down.
+This is because you need time to react to the hazard and take action.
+Consider the time it takes to put your foot on the brake, as well as the time for the brakes to slow the vehicle down.

-The faster you are going, the longer it will take to stop.
+The faster you’re going, the longer it’ll take to stop.
 This means you must increase your following distance as you increase your speed.

-A good way to make sure you always keep a safe following distance is to use the two-second rule or the four-second rule.
+A good way to make sure you always keep a safe following distance is to use the 2-second rule or the 4-second rule.

-Under normal conditions, the two-second rule is an easy way to make sure you have left enough following distance between your vehicle and the vehicle in front, no matter what speed you're travelling at.
+Under normal conditions, the 2-second rule is an easy way to make sure you’ve allowed enough following distance between your vehicle and the vehicle in front, no matter what speed you’re travelling at.

-To check if you are travelling two seconds behind the vehicle in front:
+To check if you’re travelling 2 seconds behind the vehicle in front: